History of Poland during the Piast dynasty: The reign of Louis I and Jadwiga (1370–1399)

 The Hungarian-Polish union lasted for twelve years and ended in war.
-After Louis's death in 1382 and a power struggle that resulted in the Greater Poland Civil War, the Polish nobility decided that Jadwiga, Louis's youngest daughter, should become the next "King of Poland"; Jadwiga arrived in 1384 and was crowned at the age of eleven.
+After Louis' death in 1382 and a power struggle that resulted in the Greater Poland Civil War, the Polish nobility decided that Jadwiga, Louis' youngest daughter, should become the next "King of Poland"; Jadwiga arrived in 1384 and was crowned at the age of eleven.
 The failure of the union of Poland and Hungary paved the way for the union of Lithuania and Poland.

 Culture

 In the 14th century, many large scale brick building projects were undertaken during Casimir's reign, including the construction of Gothic churches, castles, urban fortifications and homes of wealthy city residents.
 The most notable examples of architecture from the medieval period in Poland are the many churches representing the Polish Gothic style; medieval sculpture, painting and ornamental smithery are best revealed in the furnishings of churches and liturgical items.
 Polish law was first codified in the Statutes of Casimir the Great (the Piotrków–Wiślica Statutes) from 1346 to 1362.
 Accordingly, conflict resolution relied on legal proceedings domestically, while bilateral or multilateral negotiations and treaties were increasingly important in international relations.
 By this time, the network of cathedral and parish schools had become well developed.
 In 1364, Casimir the Great established the University of Kraków, the second oldest university in Central Europe.
 While many still traveled to Southern and Western Europe for university studies, the Polish language, along with the predominant Latin, became increasingly more common in written documents.
-The Holy Cross Sermons (ca. early 14th century) constitute possibly the oldest extant Polish prose manuscript.
+The Holy Cross Sermons (c. early 14th century) constitute possibly the oldest extant Polish prose manuscript.